 - Voters without ID: If you are unable to provide ID, you will be able to cast a provisional ballot.
 Your ballot will count if your signature matches the signature in the voter registry or if you return to your polling place and show a photo ID.

 - Review the absentee/mail-in ballot application and confirm that you meet the eligibility requirements for voting absentee.
 Your application may require a notary.
-You can also request a ballot by email.
-We encourage you to request and return ballots as early as possible.

 - Fill out the application completely.